pawancodes22/Chaperone-Plant-Website/README.md

 - Displaying the Final Modal:
   - Once the checkout button inside the modal is clicked, the state is updated, and a final Congratulations Page is displayed.
   - The Congratulations page includes a ‘Continue Shopping’ button, which closes the modal and returns the user to the main shopping area.

+### Adding responsiveness
+- Navbar
+  - Added a menu icon in navbar for smaller devices to view various options.
+  - Had set the sizes of various elements using css media queries.

 ## Challenges Faced
 ### 1. Pagination Implementation
 **Challenge:** Implementing pagination posed some difficulties, especially when specifying different variables such as noOfPages, lastIndex, firstIndex, and currentPage.
 I had to determine where to add these variables and how to manage state with useState to ensure the Home page re-renders whenever the page changes.

 **Solution:** After thoroughly analyzing the component structure and understanding which parts needed re-rendering, I was able to determine where to place the pagination variables and state.
 I made sure to maintain a clean and structured codebase by carefully organizing the variables and related functions

 **Outcome:** This enhanced my understanding of React’s state management and how to efficiently implement pagination while maintaining clean and modular code.

 ### 2. React Router Syntax Changes (Version 5 to Version 6)
 **Challenge:**  I had previously worked with react-router-dom version 5 while learning through NxtWave, but in this project, version 6 was being used, which introduced significant syntax changes.
 Hooks and components in version 6 replaced some of the older ones, which created confusion when trying to navigate through the app.

 **Solution:**  I used ChatGPT to help identify the new syntax and hook replacements in version 6, allowing me to quickly adapt to the updated version of react-router-dom.
 I learned how to replace outdated code and use the latest methods for routing and navigation in React.

 **Outcome:** With the help of AI tools, I was able to overcome my challenges with new syntax quickly.
 This experience also prepared me for future updates, as I’m now confident in adapting to changes in libraries or frameworks by researching or using AI assistance.